Assigned Risk Auto Insurance: Last Resort Coverage Explained

 What is the difference between assigned risk insurance and regular car insurance?

 Regular car insurance is purchased in the voluntary market, where insurers compete for your business and can decline to cover you if your risk profile is too high.
 Assigned risk insurance is part of the involuntary or residual market, where the state mandates that insurers cover drivers who've been rejected everywhere else.
-The key differences are cost (significantly higher in assigned risk), coverage (limited to minimums), and choice (no shopping — the state assigns your insurer).
+The key differences are cost (significantly higher in assigned risk), coverage (limited to state minimums), and choice (no shopping — the state assigns your insurer).
+Drivers who improve their record over time can eventually qualify for non-standard auto insurance as an intermediate step back to the standard market.

 Does assigned risk insurance cover accidents fully?